jinyung2/Crypto-Tracker/backend/README.md

 * `priceUsd`: The current price, in USD, of the coin

 ## `/watchlist`
-### Compatible Methods: GET
+### Compatible Methods: GET, PUT
-Used to get the watchlist of a specific user.
-NOTE that this route is still in development, so the information might change in the future.
+Used to get or update the watchlist of a specific user.

 Route expects a `token` to be passed in through the `bearer` header.

+In the case of a `PUT`, the route also expects a json file containing a `watchlist`, which is a new array containing the coins that the user is tracking.

 ### Response
 Returns json file with a `watchlist`: an array containing the names of the coins that the user has in their watchlist.